 Iranian President Hassan Rouhani speaking in New York.
-(Image via)
+Image via

 Israeli Prime Minister Benjamin Netanyahu's speech at the UN General Assembly.

-Political pundits have been battling it out over what Tehran’s U-turn means; whether the change is a superficial makeover aimed at granting relief for a weapons development programme, or if it signals a real shift towards transparency and reconciliation, remains to be seen.
+Political pundits have been battling it out over what Tehran’s U-turn means; whether the change is a superficial makeover aimed at granting relief for a weapons development program, or if it signals a real shift toward transparency and reconciliation, remains to be seen.
 Whatever Rouhani's motivations, President Obama and Secretary of State John Kerry have seized the opportunity and cautiously welcomed the new developments, while reaffirming that military options remain on the cards.

 The phone call between Rouhani and Obama at the end of last month is the first official presidential conversation between the two countries since the Islamic revolution overthrew the US-backed leader Mohammad Reza Pahlavi in 1979.
 International relations took an even stranger turn when Rouhani and Obama exchanged polite messages via Twitter in what is a sure sign that both the Iranian and American administrations are willing to test the status quo through diplomatic channels.
 Clearly, if Obama can apply soft power with minimum political sacrifices to gain Iranian concessions, then he will.

 According to numerous political commentators, it may well be the fact that America has had to cooperate with Iran over the situation in Syria that has strengthened diplomacy between the two countries.
-Others have argued that the crippling effect of sanctions on Iran – similar to the real threat of war on Syria – is forcing Iran into pursuing diplomatic efforts as a self-preservation strategy.
+Others have argued that the crippling effect of sanctions on Iran—similar to the real threat of war on Syria—is forcing Iran into pursuing diplomatic efforts as a self-preservation strategy.
 In line with this, Netanyahu used his UN speech to jump in on Rouhani's efforts and call for strengthened and prolonged sanctions on Iran.

-Whether any agreements over existing sanctions will transpire from this sudden thawing of relations between the US and Iran is far from certain, but what can be assumed is that dynamics between the two countries – and, by default, Israel – are at least changing cosmetically.
+Whether any agreements over existing sanctions will transpire from this sudden thawing of relations between the US and Iran is far from certain, but what can be assumed is that dynamics between the two countries—and, by default, Israel—are at least changing cosmetically.

 Israeli Prime Minister Benjamin Netanyahu meets with US Navy Admiral, Michael G Mullen, in 2010.
-(Photo via)
+Photo via

-Obama, now in his second term of office, is aware that the Israeli public and political and military circles remain divided on Netanyahu's aggressive Iranian foreign policy.
+Obama is aware that the Israeli public and political and military circles remain divided on Netanyahu's aggressive Iranian foreign policy.
 This could embolden Obama in his attempts to apply pressure on the Israeli leader to enter talks with Iran.
 Despite these factors, the stranglehold of lobbies and hawks in Congress is fierce, stunting diplomacy and bolstering Netanyahu’s advocacy of harsher sanctions and militarism.

-More from Iran:
+More about Iran: